Getting the most out of stamp duty exemptions in your state

 For information about other exemptions, please see the WA Department of Finance website.

+This article was last updated on 22 March 2021.
 The opinions expressed in this article are the opinions of the author(s) and not necessarily those of homeloans.com.au.
-The above is general commentary only and is not advice tailored to any individual’s financial situation.
-We recommend seeking advice from a mortgage or finance professional before implementing changes relating to your finances.
+The above is general commentary only and is not advice tailored to any individual's financial situation.
+We recommend seeking advice from a finance professional before implementing changes relating to your finances.